 Theme parks can be exceptionally fun vacations for the whole family.
-There’s usually so much to do and you can often spend multiple days at major theme parks like Walt Disney World and Universal Studios.
+There’s usually so much to do and you can often spend multiple days at major theme parks like Walt Disney World and Universal Studios (see Universal Studios tips here).
 The days at these parks are typically long, however, and you’ll want to make sure you’ve put together a theme park packing list so you don’t forget anything.
 We have recommendations of things to put in your day bag, as well as downloadable packing lists for longer theme park vacations that involve overnight stays.

 When packing your theme park bag, it’s important to get the right balance.
 You’ll want to make sure you have anything you may need for the day.
 But, since you’ll be carrying the bag all day, it shouldn’t be too heavy.
 You may decide not to bring everything on this list, instead choosing to purchase things as you need them in the park gift shops, rather than carry the extra weight.